-The NCCN Guidelines®are a comprehensive set of guidelines detailing the sequential management decisions and interventions for the malignant cancers that affect 97 percent of all patients living with cancer in the United States.
+The NCCN Guidelines® are a comprehensive set of guidelines detailing the sequential management decisions and interventions that currently apply to 97 percent of cancers affecting patients in the United States.
 In addition, separate guidelines provide recommendations for some of the key cancer prevention and screening topics as well as supportive care considerations.
 The NCCN Guidelines provide recommendations based on the best evidence available at the time they are derived.
 Because new data are published continuously, it is essential that the NCCN Guidelines also be continuously updated and revised to reflect new data and clinical information that may add to or alter current clinical practice standards.
 The intent of the NCCN Guidelines is to assist in the decision-making process of individuals involved in cancer care—including physicians, nurses, pharmacists, payers, patients and their families—with the ultimate goal of advancing patient care in the fight against cancer.

 The NCCN Guidelines are composed of several critical components, as follows:

 - listing of panel members providing institutional affiliations and specialties;

 - algorithms or decision pathways outlining the step-by-step clinical decision-making process for patient management;